 Firstly established as a result of the disintegration of Touba Wei.
 After Yuwen Tai general, killed Yuan Xiu, the last emperor of Touba Wei in 535, he let Yuan Baoju play a puppet emperor of the Western Wei.
 As Western Wei had a more powerful economy but less land and population than the Eastern Wei, they could protect themselves well.
 Furthermore, they captured some places dominated by Liang State in the south.
 In 557, a son of Yuwen Tai demoted the previous emperor Yuwen Jue and founded a new state named Northern Zhou.

 Su Wu (140-60 BCE)

 Statesmen and diplomats of the Chinese Han Dynasty.
-Famous for faithful in Chinese history, and renowned by the policy for Xiongnu.
+Famous for being faithful in Chinese history, and renowned for the policy of Xiongnu.
 In 100 BCE, Wudi Emperor appointed him as a second general of a palace safety and an officer of Xiongnu affairs.
-Wudi sent messengers headed by Su Wu to Xiongnu in 101 BCE and asked the peace treaty as the vassal state of the Han Dynasty.
+Wudi sent messengers headed by Su Wu to Xiongnu in 101 BCE and asked for a peace treaty as the vassal state of the Han Dynasty.
 During his stay at the court, SU Wu tried to organize a coup-d[etat but it was revealed and sentenced to hard punishment or to surrender to Xiongnu.
-Su Wu did not accept the surrender and sent for exile far away to Baikal Lake.
-However, the state barely has forgotten him for 19 years but took back him by the special contract.
+Su Wu did not accept the surrender and was sent for exile far away to Baikal Lake.
+However, the state barely has forgotten him for 19 years but took back him by a special contract.